eurodatacube/eodash-assets/collections/E10a3_agricultural_production_area_change/E10a3_agricultural_production_area_change.md

-## Agricultural production - active area percentage
+## Agricultural production - active area fraction

 This indicator illustrates the ratio: